fuston05/users_api/README.md

   - **Requires** an 'id' parameter.
   - **Returns** {id, userName} on success
   - **Returns** an error message if user doesn't exist in the DB.
+  - **Note:** Must be 'Admin' to see salary info in this request.

 - **(PUT) /users**

   > Updates an existing user in the DB.
 Does not update password.
 That will be handled elsewhere.

+  - **NOTE:** For now you do not need to be an admin to add a new user.
   - **Requires** authorization header token.
-  - **Requires** {id, userName, email, role_Id} in the request body.
+  - **Requires** {id, userName, email, salary, role_Id, employee_info_id} in the request body.
 Checks if new info already exists if it has a unique constraint before submitting the query.
   - **Returns** an error message if the NEW userName or email is already in use.
   - **Returns** user's 'id' on success.